St. Louis, the forgotten team that brought down Bill Russell and Boston in the NBA

 Bill Russell is a legend and his passing this year is a huge loss for American basketball and world sport.
 At each of his public appearances, the most successful player in history was celebrated and praised.
 The city of Boston dedicated a statue to him, and any self-respecting fan has heard of the great stile’s dominance over the NBA in the 1950s and 60s: 11 league titles, staggering individual stats and profound cultural impact.

 Between 1957 and 1966, the Celtics won 9 titles including 8 in a row with the only anomaly in 1958.
 A team, now forgotten, brought down the myth that year: the St. Louis Hawks.
 Since leaving for Atlanta, the Hawks have been the itching hair of a unique dynasty.
-A team which, more or less, could have carved out the lion’s share of the collective memory.
+A team which, more or less, might have carved out the lion’s share of the collective memory.

 The success of the Hawks is closely linked to that of Pettit, rarely cited spontaneously as one of the best players of all time.
 And yet…